CS-ALA/CS_ALA/README.md

 ## Introduction
 Welcome to the GitHub repository for our ALA! <br>
+This repositories stores all of your references, logs, activities, and assignments. <br><br>

-Each of you will have your own respective folders where you will submit your assignments and activities.
+Each activity will have their own respective folder where you will submit your assignments and activities.

 ## Q&A
 #### **How do I submit?**